 - The inspection stage begins when work starts on site.
 A series of site visits are made by a building control surveyor as work progresses on site, to ensure the work is carried out in accordance with the various bye-law requirements.

-It’s best to seek advice from the Historic Environment Team of the States of Jersey or a suitably qualified expert about whether permission is required for works to a listed building or structure.
+It’s best to seek advice from the Historic Environment Team of the Government of Jersey or a qualified expert about whether permission is required for works to a listed building or structure.

 Building costs in Jersey